*”Like Proust except the sentences aren’t so long.” -- Harold Bloom

 “What are you afraid of?”

-She stared deep and questioningly into my eyes, even though I’d just finished telling her it was her I was afraid of; I’ve noticed in life that with some people you just have to keep telling them something, perhaps with slight variations, until they finally get it through their thick heads that you actually mean what you say.
+She stared deep and questioningly into my eyes, even though I’d just finished telling her it was her I was afraid of; I’ve noticed in life that with some people you just have to keep telling them something, perhaps with slight variations, until at last they get it through their thick heads that you actually mean what you say.

 But before I could answer she answered for me: